SpardaMarco/Tactigon/README.md

 ### List of Valid Moves

-The predicate valid_moves is responsible for returning a list of all possible moves for a player in the current game state.
-This predicate checks all the moves for each piece of the player in the current game state, using the validate_move predicate, and returns a list with all the valid moves.
-This list is obtained by using the setof predicate, as we don't want to have repeated moves in the list:
+The predicate **valid_moves/3** is responsible for returning a list of all possible moves for a player in the current game state.
+This predicate checks all the moves for each piece of the player in the current game state, using the **validate_move/3** predicate, and returns a list with all the valid moves.
+This list is obtained by using the **setof/3** predicate, as we don't want to have repeated moves in the list:
 ```prolog
 % valid_moves(+GameState, +Player, -Moves)
 % Gets all the valid moves for the Player in the current game state